Dr Jiabao He

 Dr Jiabao He is a magnetic resonance (MR) physicist with a strong focus on the enhancement and application of advanced MR methodologies for clinical purposes.
-He is developing the MR in Vascular and Integrated Physiology (MR VIP) group, a new startup, undergoing a rapid expansion.
+He is developing the Cancer Imaging Group (CIG), with a focus on women's health.

 Jiabao received a BSc in physics from Fudan University, Shanghai, China in 1999, after completing a four year degree within three years.
 He subsequently conducted his PhD study with Prof Peter Morris (CBE) at the Sir Peter Mansfield MR Centre in Nottingham on the combination of functional MR imaging (fMRI) and magnetoencephalography (MEG).
 Despite serious health issues resulting in the loss of a significant portion of eyesight, he completed his PhD successfully.
 He moved to Sheffield in 2003 to work as a postdoctoral research associate with Dr Nikos Papadakis and Prof John Mayhew to develop a novel fMRI modality based on neuronal cell swelling in the preclinical environment.
 During this time, he gained extensive expertise in sequence programming, arterial spin labelling (ASL) for cerebral perfusion measurement and advanced diffusion MRI methods.
 In 2006, he moved to Newcastle MR Centre to work as a postdoctoral research fellow with Prof Andrew Blamire.
 He developed ASL, 3D chemical shift imaging (CSI) and multiparametric MRI in conjunction with Valsalva manoeuvre, as well as applying these techniques in hypertension, traumatic brain injury (TBI), stroke, chronic fatigue syndrome (CFS), dementia and depression patients and healthy ageing populations.
 In 2013, Jiabao took the lectureship position offered by the University of Aberdeen.